-Technically, no. Millet is what's called a pseudo-grain, similar to quinoa, amaranth, and rice.
+Technically, millet is not a grain.
+It's often referred to as a pseudo-grain, similar to quinoa, amaranth, and rice.
 In other words, millet isn't a grain, but it has similar characteristics and is usually treated as one.

 Millet is naturally gluten-free and has a mild and versatile flavor.
-It tastes slightly nutty and similar to cornmeal.
+I think it tastes slightly nutty and similar to cornmeal.